Heavy-Traffic Insensitive Bounds for Weighted Proportionally Fair Bandwidth Sharing Policies: Phase-type file size distributions.

-\subsection{Proof of Theorem~\ref{THM-SSC} (State-Space Collapse)}
+\subsection{Proof of Theorem~\ref{THM-SSC} (State-Space Collapse).}

 In this proof we repeat the arguments in the proof of Theorem~\ref{THM-SSC-EXP} almost verbatim, by virtue of the properties \ref{cond-C1} and \ref{cond-C2} of the constructed inner product.
 Again, we fix an $\epsilon$ and omit the superscript~$^{(\epsilon)}$ when it is clear from context for conciseness.
 As with the proof of Theorem~\ref{THM-SSC-EXP}, the main part of the proof of Theorem~\ref{THM-SSC} is to show proper bounds on the drift of $\|\nperp\|$.
-Lemma~\ref{lem-nperp-drift} below establishes the drift bounds we need for phase-type file size distributions, which is an analogy to Lemma~\ref{lem-nperp-drift-exp} for exponential file size distributions. \begin{lemma}[Drift Bounds for $\|\nperp\|$] In the $\epsilon$-th system, the drift of the Lyapunov function $\|\nperp\|$ satisfies that
+Below Lemma~\ref{LEM-SUM-NRK} first gives drift bounds for $\|\bm{n}\|$ and obtain tail bounds. \iftoggle{complete}{ The proof of Lemma~\ref{LEM-SUM-NRK} is given in Appendix~\ref{app-proof-lem-sum-nrk}. }{ The proof of Lemma~\ref{LEM-SUM-NRK} is given in our technical report \cite{WanMagSri_20} due to space limitations. } Then Lemma~\ref{lem-nperp-drift} establishes drift bounds for $\|\nperp\|$ under phase-type file size distributions, which is an analogy to Lemma~\ref{lem-nperp-drift-exp} for exponential file size distributions.